Vince Paras: Debut

-11 June 2015, Paras made his debut against compatriot and fellow debutant Romeo Garde at Robinson's Mall Atrium in General Santos where he finished Garde in the 1:31 mark of the first round.
+On 11 June 2015, Paras made his debut against compatriot and fellow debutant Romeo Garde at Robinson's Mall Atrium in General Santos where he finished Garde in the 1:31 mark of the first round.

-After a successful and gallant debut, on 23 August 2015, Paras defeated debutant Tony Pagunawan via 3rd round TKO, their weights were 109lbs(Paras) and 110lbs(Pagunawan).
+On 23 August 2015, Paras defeated debutant Tony Pagunawan via third round TKO.

 Light flyweight

-After reaching 2–0, Paras went to the Light flyweight division and defeated veteran Saddam Barambangan.
+For this third fight, Paras went to the light-flyweight division and defeated veteran Saddam Barambangan.

 Paras vs. Haya

 After amassing a record of 10–0, Paras fought his first titled bout on 10 June 2017 at Mandaue, where he fought Jimboy Haya in a 10-rounder clash for the vacant WBO Asia Pacific Youth, although the belt was a minor title, it was significant for Paras, he won unanimously in all judges, with the ringside officials all scoring: 96–93.

 Return to mini flyweight

 Paras vs. Kyoguchi I

-After remaining undefeated, amassing a record of 13–0, Paras could possibly be Philippines' third youngest world champion at age of 19 years and 219 days old (Morris East being first at 19 years and 2 days old and Ben Villaflor being second at 19 years and 5 months old), as he took on eventual two-time world champion Hiroto Kyoguchi for his IBF mini flyweight title at Ota City General Gymnasium, Tokyo, Japan, however, Kyoguchi prevails unanimously scoring 117–110 on all ringside officials' scorecards.
+After remaining undefeated, amassing a record of 13–0, Paras took on Hiroto Kyoguchi for his IBF mini-flyweight title at Ota City General Gymnasium, Tokyo, Japan.
+He lost by unanimous decision.